How to learn Japanese for beginners: 16 tips to get started

 11. Take Online or In-Person Classes

-If you are willing to invest more money into your learning, taking online or in-person classes might be an even better option for you.
+If you are willing to invest more money into your Japanese learning, taking online or in-person classes might be an even better option for you.
 Classes offer the structure and accountability that many beginners need to stay on track.
 With the guidance of a teacher, you’ll be able to navigate the basics, get your questions answered, and receive valuable feedback to improve your skills more effectively.

 Photo by FreePik

+Platforms like iTalki and Preply connect you with online tutors for personalized lessons tailored to your goals and skill level.
 Within minutes, you can search across hundreds of native Japanese tutors according to your budget, and book your first trial lesson as soon as tomorrow.

 You can also take up group classes at local language schools or cultural centers, where you can learn alongside other beginners for a more in-person experience.
+By committing to a class, you’ll have a clear learning path, access to expert advice, and the motivation to stick with your Japanese learning journey.

 12. Immerse Yourself in the Language